 Welsh Soprano Meinir Wyn Roberts graduated from the Royal Northern College of Music, Manchester with a First Class B.Mus (Hons) Degree.
-She subsequently completed her M.A Degree at the Royal Academy of Music, London and is currently on their Opera Course, under the tutelage of Lillian Watson and Jonathan Papp.
+She subsequently completed her M.A Degree at the Royal Academy of Music, London and has recently graduated from their Opera Course, where she was taught by Lillian Watson and Jonathan Papp.

 In 2017, Meinir performed the Title Role in Alcina, Donna Elvira in Don Giovanni, Minerve in Orphee aux enfers and Polly Peachum in Die Dreigroschenoper for Royal Academy Opera.
 2016 saw Meinir join Garsington Opera as an Alvarez Young Artist.
 Her operatic appearances include Micaëla in Carmen with Opra Cymru, First Young Tree and chorus in British Youth Opera’s production of Paul Bunyan and chorus in Nevill Holt Opera’s production of Carmen.
 Other operatic performances include Colette in The Drunkard Reformed and Fortuna in Il Ritorno d’Ulisse in Patria with the Royal Northern College of Music.
 In opera scenes, she has performed Tatyana in Eugene Onegin, Donna Anna in Don Giovanni, Fiordiligi in Cosi Fan Tutte, Soeur Constance in Carmelites, Flower Maiden in Parsifal, Nannetta in Falstaff, Zerlina in Don Giovanni, Lucia in The Rape of Lucretia, Gretel in Hansel and Gretel and Rosalinde in Die Fledermaus.